 - Place cooled egg rolls onto a lined cookie sheet and then place them into the freezer to flash freeze for 1 hour.

-- Remove egg rolls from the cookie sheet and place it into a freezer bag or freezer-safe container and freeze for up to 3 months.
+- Remove egg rolls from the cookie sheet and place them into a freezer bag or freezer-safe container and freeze for up to 3 months.

 - To reheat Frozen Egg Rolls, preheat oven to 400 degrees.
 Place frozen egg rolls on a sheet pan and bake for 15 minutes, flipping once.

-Enjoy these Baked Egg Rolls with Vegetarian Lettuce Wraps, Vegetable Potstickers, Fried Rice, or Fresh Spring Rolls as part of a fun take-out at home inspired meal.
+Enjoy these Baked Egg Rolls with Vegetarian Lettuce Wraps, Vegetable Potstickers, Fried Rice, or Fresh Spring Rolls as part of a fun take-out at a home-inspired meal.
 Or enjoy as an appetizer served before Instant Pot Mongolian Beef, Orange Chicken, or Stir-Fried Chicken and Bok Choy.